-Sensitivities to certain foods such as wheat have been linked with ulcers.
+Sensitivities to certain foods such as wheat have been linked with canker sores.
 For some lactose, and dairy proteins, or even acidic foods such as tomatoes, could all be to blame.

-Cutting these out from your diet could be worth considering for a period of time to see if improvements are made to the regularity of ulcers.
+Cutting these out from your diet could be worth considering for a period of time to see if improvements are made to the regularity of canker sores.

 Yes the DNA, your background and genetic makeup can have some part to play.

 If you have parents or other closely related family members who suffer, the likelihood is great you will too.

 Side effects are present with many medications as they interfere and adapt the chemical balances within the human body.

 Whilst some medications may cause canker soreation, canker sores/apthous canker sores are just 1 type of canker sore and it might be the medication causes a different type of canker sore.

 If it is possible in your case that medication is the cause, it is best to speak to your doctor or dentist for assessment and discussion of the situation.

 Found within many toothpaste, Sodium Laurel Sulphate is the additive that makes the toothpaste foam as well as helping the paste to dissolve plaque.
 It is however for some people been the trigger for a canker sore.
 SLS free toothpastes do exist.

 All disease affects your immune system, which could cause aphthous canker sores.